chaoss/wg-evolution/focus-areas/code-development-activity/code-changes-commits.md

 ## Objectives

 * Volume of coding activity.
-    Code changes are a proxy for the activity in a project.
+    Code changes commits are a proxy for the activity in a project.
-    By counting the code changes in the set of repositories corresponding to a project, you can have an idea of the overall coding activity in that project.
+    By counting the code changes commits in the set of repositories corresponding to a project, you can have an idea of the overall coding activity in that project.
     Of course, this metric is not the only one that should be